 At Carlton Primary School we already have a wide range of sports opportunity for children.
 We have drawn up plans to enhance our sports provision using this new additional funding from the government.

-Impact of grant funding across 2015-16 academic year at Carlton Primary School
+Impact of recent grant funding at Carlton Primary School

-- Mrs McGuire, our school sports leader, has been able to spend time with each age phase this year to ensure that planning, teaching and assessment of PE has a strong focus on development of skills.
+- Mrs Cowan, our school sports leader, has been able to spend time with each age phase to ensure that planning, teaching and assessment of PE has a strong focus on development of skills.
 All teaching staff are now much more confident in the delivery of a high quality PE curriculum.

-- Two teachers have taught extra-curricular netball to a high standard in partnership with Helen Holdsworth who is our area School Sports Leader.
-Teachers have reported that their confidence has improved in the teaching of specific PE strands and this is evident in lesson observations.
-The new permanent nets in the Multi-Sports court have also significantly helped.
+- Teachers have reported that their confidence has improved in the teaching of specific PE strands and this is evident in lesson observations.

 Physical Education Lessons

-- This year in July our school achieved the Sainsburys School Games GOLD quality mark in recognition of our high profile PE teaching and learning.
-This builds on last year’s silver award and is down to the enormous level of participation we have seen this year from our children.
+- This year in July our school regained the Sainsburys School Games GOLD quality mark in recognition of our high profile PE teaching and learning.
+This builds on the previous 4 year’s gold awards and is down to the enormous level of participation we have seen this year from our children.

 - Our whole school daily Wake and Shake sessions are now led by Young Sports leaders in Year 6.
 The music and choreography come from the children themselves who work with the class teachers to create entertaining and challenging routines.